MicrosoftDocs/azure-docs/articles/partner-solutions/apache-kafka-confluent-cloud/add-confluent-connectors.md

 * An [Azure Blob Storage](/azure/storage/blobs/storage-quickstart-blobs-portal) resource.
 * A [Confluent organization](./create.md) created on Azure Native ISV Services
 * The Azure subscription Owner or subscription Contributor role is required.
 If necessary, contact your subscription administrator to assign you one of these roles.
-* A [configured environment, cluster, and topic](https://docs.confluent.io/cloud/current/get-started/index.html) inside the confluent organization. lIf you do not have one already, please go to Confluent to create these constructs.
+* A [configured environment, cluster, and topic](https://docs.confluent.io/cloud/current/get-started/index.html) inside the confluent organization.
+If you don't have one already, go to Confluent to create these constructs.

-## Create a Confluent sink connector for Azure Blob Storage (preview)
+## Create a Confluent sink Connector for Azure Blob Storage (preview)

 Follow these steps to create a sink connector for Azure Blob Storage.